LunarG/gfxreconstruct/USAGE_android.md

                         replay tool)
   --sync                Synchronize after each queue submission with
-                        vkQueueWaitIdle (forwarded to replay tool) -m MODE, --memory-translation MODE
+                        vkQueueWaitIdle (forwarded to replay tool) --remove-unsupported  Remove unsupported extensions and features from instance and device creation parameters (forwarded to replay tool)
+  -m MODE, --memory-translation MODE
                         Enable memory translation for replay on GPUs with memory types that are not compatible with the capture